Board of Trustees Manual

-The Director of Internal Audit shall be responsible for bringing to the immediate attention of the Chairman of the Board and the President any audit, or parts of an audit, that reflect practices, procedures or actions that vary substantially from normal or sound business practices.
-The Chairman of the Board and the President, alone or in consultation with the Executive & Audit Committee shall determine whether the President should take corrective actions regarding such audits or whether it should maintain it as information.
+The Director of Internal Auditing shall be responsible for bringing to the immediate attention of the Chairman of the Board and the President any audit, or parts of an audit, that reflect practices, procedures, or actions that vary substantially from normal or sound business practices.
+The Chairman of the Board and the President, alone or in consultation with the Executive & Audit Committee, shall determine whether the President should take corrective actions regarding such audits or whether it should maintain it as information.'

-The internal audit division shall be solely employed by and be responsible to the Board of Trustees.
+The Internal Auditing Division shall be solely employed by and be responsible to the Board of Trustees.
 The internal auditors shall have complete access to all information and to all reports from any of the vice presidential positions, especially in the budget and finance area.
-A synopsis of all internal audit reports shall be submitted directly to the Chairman of the Board on a monthly basis and to the Executive and Audit Committee twice per year.
-The Executive and Audit Committee shall be kept fully informed by the Director of Internal Auditing of all follow-up responses and corrective actions taken by the offices and subjects of the audits.
+A synopsis of all internal audit reports shall be submitted directly to the Chairman of the Board on a monthly basis and to the Executive & Audit Committee twice per year.
+The Executive & Audit Committee shall be kept fully informed by the Director of Internal Auditing of all follow-up responses and corrective actions taken by the offices and subjects of the audits.

 The Director of Internal Auditing is authorized to direct a broad, comprehensive program of internal auditing that provides assurance and consulting services for Clemson University and its related organizations.
-Authorization is granted for full and complete access to any records, either manual or electronic, physical properties and personnel relevant to the assurance or consulting engagement.
-Internal Auditing shall have the authority to review and appraise policies, plans, procedures and records.
-Documents and information given to internal auditors during an engagement will be handled in the same prudent manner as those employees normally accountable for such information.
+Authorization is granted for full and complete access to any records, either manual or electronic, physical properties, and personnel relevant to the assurance or consulting engagement.
+Internal Auditing shall have the authority to review and appraise policies, plans, procedures, and records.
+Documents and information given to internal auditors during an engagement will be handled in the same prudent manner as it is by those employees normally accountable for such information.
 The Office of Internal Auditing has no direct responsibility or authority over any of the activities or operations for which it performs services.
-Internal Auditing’s services do not relieve University administration of their assigned responsibilities.
+Internal Auditing’s services do not relieve University Administration of their assigned responsibilities.

 To accomplish its mission, the Office of Internal Auditing strives to: